 Spain

 The registration consists of the letters CD, followed by two numerals and three numerals.

-The first two numerals indicate the embassy code where 63 stands for Portugal.
+The first two numerals indicate the embassy where 86 stands for Luxemburg.

+Spain